Book cover

 Ecco: il mio caso è assai più strano e diverso; tanto diverso e strano che mi faccio a narrarlo.

-Here's the thing: my case is much stranger and different; so different and strange that I find it hard to tell.
+Here's the thing: my case is much stranger and different; so different and strange that I'm going to narrate it myself.

 Fui, per circa due anni, non so se più cacciatore di topi che guardiano di libri nella biblioteca che un monsignor Boccamazza, nel 1803, volle lasciar morendo al nostro Comune.

-For about two years, I was not so much a mouse hunter as a bookkeeper in the library that a Monsignor Boccamazza, upon his death in 1803, willed to our town.
+For about two years, I don't know if I was more of a mouse hunter than a bookkeeper in the library that a Monsignor Boccamazza, in 1803, wanted to leave to our Municipality when he died.

 È ben chiaro che questo Monsignore dovette conoscer poco l’indole e le abitudini de’ suoi concittadini; o forse sperò che il suo lascito dovesse col tempo e con la comodità accendere nel loro animo l’amore per lo studio.

-It's clear that this Monsignor must have known little about the nature and habits of his fellow citizens; or perhaps he hoped that his legacy would, over time and with ease, stir in their hearts a love for study.
+It's clear that this Monsignor must have known little about the character and habits of his fellow citizens; or perhaps he hoped that his legacy would, over time and with convenience, kindle a love for study in their hearts.

 Finora, ne posso rendere testimonianza, non si è acceso: e questo dico in lode de’ miei concittadini.

-So far, I can bear witness, it has not: and I say this in praise of my fellow citizens.
+So far, I can attest, it hasn't kindled: and I say this in praise of my fellow citizens.

 Del dono anzi il Comune si dimostrò così poco grato al Boccamazza, che non volle neppure erigergli un mezzo busto pur che fosse, e i libri lasciò per molti e molti anni accatastati in un vasto e umido magazzino, donde poi li trasse, pensate voi in quale stato, per allogarli nella chiesetta fuori mano di Santa Maria Liberale, non so per qual ragione sconsacrata.